Vrushasen-Deshmukh/SQL-Project-6-Library-Management-System/README.md

 Task 4.
 Retrieve all books issued by a specific employee with emp_id = 'E101'.

 Task 5.
 List members who have issued more than one book.

+Task 6.
+Use CTAS to generate new tables based on query results - each book and total book_issued_count.